abacavir (as sulfate) and lamivudine

-Do not use Kivexa tablets to treat any other complaints unless your doctor tells you to.
+Do not use KIVEXA tablets to treat any other complaints unless your doctor tells you

 Things to be careful of

-Be careful driving or operating machinery until you know how Kivexa tablets affect you.
+Be careful driving or operating machinery until you know how KIVEXA tablets affect

 What are the side-effects?

-Kivexa contains abacavir (which is also an active ingredient in Ziagen, Trizivir and Triumeq).
+KIVEXA contains abacavir (which is also an active ingredient in ZIAGEN, TRIZIVIR and

 It is important that you read and understand the information about this serious reaction.

 As KIVEXA tablets contains both abacavir and lamivudine, the side effects reported

 for each of these have been combined.